HQSquantumsimulations/qoqo_examples/documentation/src/high-level/pauliz.md

 # PauliZProduct Measurement

-The `PauliZProduct` measurement can be executed on a simulator and on real quantum computer hardware.
-It returns the expectation values measured in the `z`-basis.
-A qoqo Measurement combines one `constant_circuit` that is always executed first and a list of `circuits` that are executed after the constant circuit. `PauliZProduct` also contains a `measurement_input` that encodes the post-processing of the obtained results.
+The `PauliZProduct` measurement is based on measuring the product of PauliZ operators for given qubits.
+Combined with a basis rotation of the measured qubits it can be used to measure arbitrary expectation values.
+It is uses projective qubit readouts like `MeasureQubit` or `PragmaRepeatedMeasurement`.
+It can be run on on real quantum computer hardware and simulators.

 As an **example** let us consider the measurement of a Hamiltonian
 \\[
     \hat{H} = 0.1\cdot X + 0.2\cdot Z
 \\] where `X` and `Z` are Pauli operators.
 The target is to measure \\(\hat{H} \\) with respect to a state
 \\[
     |\psi> = (|0> + |1>)/\sqrt{2}.
 \\]
-The `constant_circuit` will be used to prepare the state \\( |\psi> \\) by applying the Hadamard gate on the initialized Circuit.
-The given Hamiltonian includes `X` and `Z` terms that can not be measured at the same time since they belong to different bases.
-Thus, the `circuits` list will include one quantum circuit that does not apply any additional gate and one circuit that rotates the qubit basis into the X-basis so that the expectation value `<X>` is equivalent to the measurement of `<Z>` in the new basis.
-This kind of measurement is referred to as a `PauliZProduct` measurement because each qubit needs to be rotated into the correct basis for the readout.
+The `constant_circuit` will be used to prepare the state \\( |\psi> \\) by applying the Hadamard gate.
+The given Hamiltonian includes `X` and `Z` terms that can not be measured at the same time since they are measured using different bases.
+The `circuits` list includes one quantum circuit that does not apply any additional gate and one circuit that rotates the qubit basis into the X-basis so that the expectation value `<X>` is equivalent to the measurement of `<Z>` in the new basis.
+In this example each measured Pauli product contains only one Pauli operator.
 For the post-processing of the measured results the `PauliZProduct` measurement needs two more inputs provided by the object `PauliZProductInput`:

-* which qubits to combine into expectation values (`add_pauliz_product()`),
-* and which weight to use for each result (`add_linear_exp_val()`).
+* The definition of the measured Pauli products after basis transformations (`add_pauliz_product()`),
+* The weights of the Pauli product expectation values in the final expectation values (`add_linear_exp_val()`).

-In general one can measure the expectation values of the products of local Z operators, e.g. `<Z0>`, `<Z1>`, `<Z0*Z1>`, `<Z0*Z3>`, etc. The `PauliZProductInput` needs to define all of these products that are measured.
-In the given example we will measure two products `<Z0>` after a rotation in the X basis and `<Z0>` _without_ an additional rotation.
+In general one can measure the expectation values of the products of local Z operators, e.g. `<Z0>`, `<Z1>`, `<Z0*Z1>`, `<Z0*Z3>`, etc. The `PauliZProductInput` needs to define all of the products that are measured.
+In the given example we will measure two products `<Z0>` after a rotation in the X basis (corresponding to `<X0>`) and `<Z0>` _without_ a rotation before the measurement.
 The `PauliZProductInput` also defines the weights of the products in the final result.
 In the example below, 0.1 is the coefficient for the first product and 0.2 for the second.

 ```python
 from qoqo import Circuit